 The OA policies for major Loughborough funders are available below:

 The SHERPA Juliet service also provides a searchable database of funders' policies and their requirements on open access, publication and data archiving.
+Use the compliance checker tool to see how compliant a particular journal might be with Plan S.

 Non-compliance with funding conditions could potentially affect future grants.
 Some funders require authors to publish with journals offering a Gold OA option (see below), which may carry associated Article Processing Charges (APCs).
 If this is the case, check the funding terms to ascertain whether provision has been made for paying these costs.
 If not, alternative provision will need to be made for covering these costs.
 If you are funded by a UK Research Council you may be able to access funding the University receives towards these charges, however please note that funds are limited and allocated on a first come first served basis.